 Man at this time is all that his animal progenitors are, and more.
-The strength of muscle which they exhibited, finds its expression in him-in his brain and not in his muscle.
-The quality of every faculty they possessed is condensed in his brain; in ceasing to become animal, and in becoming more and more man, the attributes that expressed themselves in the body of animals, express themselves with tenfold more force in the brain of the man.
+The strength of muscle which they exhibited, finds its expression in him, in his brain and not in his muscle.
+The quality of every faculty they possessed is condensed in his brain; in ceasing to become animal, and in becoming more and more man, the attributes that expressed themselves in the body of animals express themselves with tenfold more force in the brain of the man.

 In fact, the process of growth has been a process of brain making.
-The awakening of life from the inertia that holds it obedient to that downward attraction called the law of gravitation, has been one steady advancement of all things toward brain; towards the power to think; towards the freedom that thought alone can insure; towards the conquest of environment that thought alone can master.
+The awakening of life from the inertia that holds it obedient to that downward attraction, called the law of gravitation, has been one steady advancement of all things toward brain; toward the power to think; toward the freedom that thought alone can insure; toward the conquest of environment that thought alone can master.

-I am not making an exaggerated statement when I say that the road of life, the road of progress is from a belief in that inert substance we call matter, to a belief in mind.
+I am not making an exaggerated statement when I say that the road of life, the road of progress, is from a belief in that inert substance we call matter, to a belief in mind.

-This inert substance we call matter, and which is under the (so-called) law of gravitation, is, in point of absolute truth, all mind or brain or thought; but it is unawakened mind, and therefore unconscious or "dead" mind; mind whose powers are latent or unexpressed.
+This inert substance we call matter, and which is under the (so-called) law of gravitation, is, in point of absolute truth, all mind or brain or thought; but it is unawakened mind, and, therefore, unconscious or "dead" mind; mind whose powers are latent or unexpressed.

-The steady effort of the ages has been to liberate this substance from its unconscious obedience to the "law of gravitation"-the law of the dead to the dead-by awakening it to a consciousness of its power to think; thus demonstrating to it that it is mind, living and active and free, subject to the Law of Attraction only, instead of being dead matter.
+The steady effort of the ages has been to liberate this substance from its unconscious obedience to the law of gravitation-the law of the dead to the dead-by awakening it to a consciousness of its power to think; thus demonstrating to it that it is mind, living and active and free, subject to the Principle of Attraction only.

-I cannot repeat too often the great fact that there is no dead matter; that there is no death in the universe; that what we call dead matter is unawakened mind; that every atom in the world is mind, either awakened to a sense of its own power, or holding its power in the unconsciousness of latency.
+I cannot repeat too often the great fact that there is no dead matter; that there is no death in the universe; that what is called dead matter is unawakened mind; that every atom in the world is mind, either awakened to a sense of its own power, or holding its power in the unconsciousness of latency.
 It is on this mighty truth that man's salvation depends.

 What we call matter is the recognition of something.
 Every atom of it is a magnet.
-A magnet is that which recognizes the Law of Attraction within itself.
-If the recognition is so feeble that it yields obedience only to that comparatively unintelligent force expressed in bulk and weight, it recognizes bulk and weight, and yields its recognition to it, and is then said to be under the law of gravitation.
+A magnet is that which recognises the Principle of Attraction within itself.
+If the recognition is so feeble that it yields obedience only to that comparatively unintelligent force expressed in bulk and weight, it recognises bulk and weight, and yields its recognition to it, and is then said to be under the law of gravitation.

-But no matter what it recognizes, the fact that it recognizes anything at all proves that it is mind.
-Dead matter cannot recognize.
+But no matter what it recognises, the fact that it recognises anything at all proves that it is mind.
+Dead matter cannot recognise.
 Recognition is a faculty of mind.

-The Law of Being, the Law of Attraction, exists.
+The law of being, the Principle of Attraction, exists.
 No one knows anything about it except that it exists.

-It is that unseen principle running through all things, and to whose power man can add nothing.
+It is that unseen principle running through all things, to whose power man can add nothing.
 It is unchangeable.
 Our recognition or comprehension of it changes constantly, but it never changes.

-All nature with man at its head is the recognition or the comprehension of this Law.
-Not a perfect recognition or comprehension of it; it can never be perfectly comprehended; but a partial and constantly improving and growing comprehension of it.
+All nature, with man at its head, is the recognition or the comprehension of this principle.
+Not a perfect recognition or comprehension of it-it can never be perfectly comprehended-but a partial and constantly improving and growing comprehension of it.

 Men call this Law of Attraction God; but the word is unscientific and misleading.
-Substitute the word "Law" for "God" in Pope's lines and they would explain all.
+Substitute the word "law" for "God," in Pope's lines, and they would explain all.

-"The universe is one stupendous whole Whose body Nature is, and God the soul."
+"The universe is one stupendous whole Whose body nature is, and law the soul."